Kylian Mbappé rejects Swedish rape claim – DW – 10/15/2024

 Mbappé claims that he is owed €55 million ($60 million) in wages by the Qatari-owned French champions and was scheduled to attend hearing before a French league committee on Tuesday.
 A decision is expected on October 25.

-"It's becoming so predictable," Mbappé posted on X on Monday, adding: "[And] on the eve of the hearing, as if by chance," accompanied by a winking emoji.
+"It's becoming so predictable," Mbappé wrote on X ob Monday, adding: "[And] on the eve of the hearing, as if by chance," accompanied by a winking emoji.

 A source close to PSG told AFP that it would "ignore" Mbappe's claim that there was any link between the reports in Sweden and his dispute with the club.